German lawmakers back vaccine mandate for health workers - NewsBreak

 Official figures show that about 69.4 % of Germany’s population of 83 million are fully vaccinated.

-Neighboring Austria, which has a slightly lower vaccination rate, announced plans Thursday to impose fines of up to 3,600 euro s (around $4,000) on people who flout a coronavirus vaccine mandate it aims to introduce in February for all residents age 14 and over.
+Neighboring Austria, which has a slightly lower vaccination rate, announced plans Thursday to impose s (around $4,000) on people who flout a coronavirus vaccine mandate it aims to introduce in February for all residents age 14 and over.

 Austrian Health Minister Wolfgang Mueckstein said people who are eligible for exemptions will have to have those registered in a central vaccination register, which will be checked at regular three-month intervals.
 The first cutoff date will be March 15.